The function of the Evaporative Emission Control System (EVAP) is to trap and store evaporative fuel emissions.

 - P0456….EVAP Emission Control System Leak Detected (small leak)

 - P0457….EVAP Emission Control System Leak Detected (fuel cap)

 Consequently, The (EVAP) emission control system prevents the escape of fuel vapors from a vehicle’s fuel system.
-Fuel vapors are routed by hoses to a charcoal canister for storage.
-Later, when the engine is running a purge control valve opens allowing intake vacuum to siphon the fuel vapors into the engine.
+Also, When the engine is running, a purge valve opens, allowing vacuum to siphon the fuel vapors into the engine.

-So, Fixing EVAP codes can be a challenge, even for professional technicians.
-In conclusion, If you have a P0442 small leak code, you’ll probably have to take your car to a repair shop that has a smoke machine.
+So, Fixing (EVAP) codes can be a challenge, even for professional technicians.
+Finally, If you have a P0442 small leak code, you’ll probably have to use a smoke machine to find it.